Danae-Gielisse/probabilistic_EPF/README.md

 Neural Network based methods.
 - run evaluate_results_QRA.py to calculate the CRPS, get the empirical coverage and perform the kupiec test for the statistical time series based methods.
+- run evaluate_results_ens.py to calculate the CRPS, get het empirical coverage and perform the kupiec test for the ensemble methods.
 - run evaluation_graphs.py to obtain graphs of the results.